The person filing for support is called the plaintiff (payee) and the person ordered to pay the support is called the defendant (payor).

 Who is entitled to file for support?

-Anyone who is raising children - parents, grandparent, foster parent, a county child welfare agency — can file for child support against one or both of the parents.
+Anyone who is raising children - parents, grandparent, a county child welfare agency — can file for child support against one or both of the parents.
 The child must be under age 18 or still in high school.
 Tthe court may also award child support for a special needs child over the age of 18.
 One parent can seek child support from the other parent regardless of the financial situation of each parent.
 A non-marital child is just as entitled to child support as a child born during the marriage.

 The plaintiff can file for spousal support as long as the plaintiff's income, earning capacity, and general financial situation is less than that of the defendant.
 The plaintiff must be married to the defendant, either legally or under common law.
 If the parties are still living together, the court will not order the defendant to pay spousal support unless the defendant is not providing for the plaintiff's basic necessities, such as food, shelter, and clothing.